-1. Collect and normalise your data
+1. Collect and normalize your data

 - Create flexible templates that enable contributors to submit structured and unstructured data in a consistent fashion

-2. Organise your information
+2. Organize your information

-- Build and define datasets that can be managed through tagging, filters and other metadata controls
+- Build and define datasets that can be managed through tagging, filters, and other metadata controls

-- Use permissions to limit who can view and edit specific documents, pages or spreadsheet cells to help preserve data integrity
+- Use permissions to limit who can view and edit specific documents, pages, or spreadsheet cells to help preserve data integrity

 3. Work from a single source of data